Automorphism groups of solvable groups of finite abelian ranks: Introduction

-Observe that this notion of Hirsch length agrees with the usual notion when $\Gamma$ is a polycyclic group.
+We see that $h(\Gamma)$ is well defined independent of the series $\{\Gamma_i\}$, and moreover, we observe that this notion of Hirsch length agrees with the usual notion when $\Gamma$ is a polycyclic group.
 For this collection of solvable groups, the existence of a $\mathbb{Q}$-algebraic hull was first given by Arapura and Nori \cite{arapura_nori} in order to study K\"ahler manifolds.
 Their method is a categorical argument where they use the pro-algebraic hull associated to $\Gamma$ equipped with the discrete topology and a topological field.
 In our case, our field is $\mathbb{Q}$ which is equipped with the Euclidean metric and the discrete topology on $\Gamma$ comes from the word metric.